-The following chart compares the average launch times of Internet Explorer after rebooting the machine for each Total Security product we tested.
-Products with lower launch times are considered better performing products in this category.
+The following chart compares the average PCMark score for each Antivirus product tested.
+The test was performed 2 times, and the average of both runs was taken as the result.
+Products with higher scores are considered better performing products in this category.